What is the RSI indicator?admin 4 September 2021

-It may seem that the calculation of the RSI indicator is very complicated and confusing.
+It may seem that the calculation of the Relative Strength Index indicator is very complicated and confusing.
 Here we describe how this indicator works in the simplest possible way.
 First, you need to calculate the relative strength.
 You can calculate it by dividing the average profit by the average loss over a period of time.
 Then add the obtained number (RS) to 1 and divide the result by 100.
-Finally, the obtained result minus 100 will indicate the RSI amount.
+Finally, the obtained result minus 100 will indicate the Relative Strength Index amount.

 RS = Average Gain / Average Loss